The right red-light therapy dosing – A Luminousred guide

 For deep tissue use: Near-infrared light (850nm) is ideal; deeper tissues such as muscles, tendons, ligaments, bones, glands, and organs are targeted directly.
 The deeper you want the light to get in, the closer to your body you want the light to be ( 6″ is ideal according to science), and the higher the overall dose you want to do, so that you deliver adequate therapeutic doses to the deeper tissues.
 Generally, you want higher-powered devices with higher doses here to penetrate through the skull (for example, when targeting the brain).
 You should stand closer for an optimal dose of 10-60J (somewhere between 2-7 minutes at 6″ inches distance).

-The body is three-dimensional.
 We calculate applied light to the surface of a specific area; there is still an unknown.
 1J/cm2 can be used to differently sized skin areas (5 cm2 or 50 cm2), or through different strengths (2mw/cm2 for 500 seconds vs. 500mw/cm2 for 2 seconds), the total energy applied will be vastly different in both cases which leads to different outcomes.

-Usage frequency plays a vital role.
 The applied energy is different for everyone, and research suggests everything between 2x/ week to 14x/week.
 We recommend once daily (7x/week) and doing it for the rest of your life rather than two months (research studies usually run for a shorter testing period!)

-Distance from the light.
 Know, that the measure of power density decreases by moving further from the light source.
 Generally, the closer you are to the light the bigger the potency of the light dose, and moving further away dramatically reduces the dose.
 However, closer is not universally better – we advise staying at least 6″ inches away to minimize exposure to EMFs (electromagnetic fields).

-Wavelengths of the light.
 Decide what you want out of red-light therapy and choose accordingly.

-Claimed wattage vs. actual wattage.
 As already mentioned, this is a big one.
 The truth is that even with all calculations provided, it’s just a theory.
 You don’t know the actual light intensity output of the light you get until you measure it.
 You have to rely on exact measurements using a laser power meter, rather than calculated measurements based on theoretical wattages.

-Size of the device and treatment area.
 It’s important to note that even if a device is powerful enough to create beneficial effects, it may still be too small as only a small area of the body is targeted.
 If you want to treat large areas of your body, things get extremely inefficient and time-consuming.
 Decide what you want out of red-light therapy and choose accordingly.
 For targeted treatments, our model1 is ideal; if you’re going to treat your whole body (in less time), you can start building your set-up starting with the model2 and stacking up as you’d like.

 Summary